EinesTages/CCF-BDCI-2023/README.md

 Also you can get the data from the URL

-We can't not ensure you can successfully run all the code in only environment
+We can't ensure you can successfully run all the code in only environment

 ### Data prepared: